 Employment in Spain

-Spain has the twelfth-largest world economy and the fifth largest in the EU.
-Through the 1990’s and most of the 2000s, Spain attracted huge foreign investment due to a boom in property development.
+Spain has the fourteenth-largest world economy and the fifth largest in the EU (2022).
+Through the 1990s and most of the 2000s, Spain attracted huge foreign investments due to a boom in property development.
 Some 12% of its workforce was associated with construction work in 2007, this led to a significant increase in unemployment rates when many construction projects were cancelled as a result of the 2008 financial crisis.

 Spain main export products are machinery, electronic devices, vehicles and food.

-The Kingdom of Spain has 47 million inhabitants with a population density that is lower than most other Western European countries.
+The Kingdom of Spain has 47 million inhabitants (2022) with a population density lower than most other Western European countries.
 Spain is mainly populated along its coast.
-Its capital Madrid has a population of 3.3 million.
-During the twentieth century, the population op Spain has doubled, mainly because of high birth rate.
+Its capital city of Madrid has a population of 3.4 million (2022).
+During the twentieth century, the population op Spain has doubled, mainly because of a high birth rate.

 During 17th and 18th century, the Spanish empire stretched over all continents.
-This led to emigration of Spanish people to mainly Latin America.
-In recent years Spain has seen high immigration rates.
-Mainly because its boom in property construction attracted many, primarily lower skilled, workers from Eastern European countries.
-Spain also sees quite some immigration from its former colonies and from neighboring country, Morocco.
+This led to a migration of Spanish people to mainly Latin America.
+In recent years Spain has seen high immigration rates, mainly because its boom in property construction.
+This attracted many, primarily lower skilled workers from Eastern European countries.
+Spain also sees quite some immigration from its former colonies and from neighboring country, in particular Morocco.

-The so called 'property bubble' in Spain meant that many jobs, related to construction, disappeared.
-Although the level of education in Spain is relatively high, still many graduates have problems finding jobs in the current Spanish economy.
+The so-called 'property bubble' in Spain meant that many jobs, related to construction, disappeared following the 2008 financial crisis.
+The level of education in Spain is relatively high, this spurred the growth of Spain's tech-industry.